 Q: What is the deadline to take the exam?

 A: You should take the exam as soon as possible.
 You cannot enroll in a composition course until you do so, and they fill very quickly, so you are in jeopardy of not being able to take a required course if you delay, which may end up delaying your graduation date!
-We usually offer the exam for newly-admitted Fall semester students from March until the Fall Semester Add/Drop Deadline, and then we re-open it from mid/late October until the add/drop deadline in Spring Semester.
+The test cycle for newly-admitted Fall semester students is from mid-March until the September Add/Drop Deadline, and then we re-open it from mid-October until the January add/drop deadline in Spring Semester.

 Q: I have a disability and/or need special accommodation.
 How do I receive support?